selra-hc/video-editor/README.md

 # Video Cutter — Android App

-A native Android application that cuts a segment out of any video **without re-encoding**, preserving the original frame rate, resolution, quality, and audio exactly as-is.
+A native Android application that rotates and/or cuts a segment out of any video **without re-encoding**, preserving the original frame rate, resolution, quality, and audio exactly as-is.
+Trimming is also available. though reencoding is mandatory in this case.
+It is implemented to be as lossless as possible.

 ---